Peeyush4/AWS-News-Conversational-Chat-Bot/README.md

 ## Storage

-1. We need to create S3 bucket.
+1. We need to create an S3 bucket.
 I unchecked “Block all public access” while creating.
-Click “create bucket”
+Click “Create bucket”

-2. Once the bucket is created, go inside the created bucket to view properties, click on “Permissions”, edit bucket policy to below and save.
+2. Once the bucket is created, go inside the created bucket to view properties, click on “Permissions”, edit the bucket policy below and save.

 ```json
 {